How to Build Engaging and Effective Internal Emails

 7. Track engagement

 Gather in-depth information on how your employees engage with your emails.
 Improve your understanding of your audience by using email engagement analytics, heat mapping, and comprehensive email user breakdowns.

-Both Email on Acid and Mailjet by Sinch offer email analytics to help you measure the performance of your internal company emails with valuable stats.
+Both Email on Acid and Sinch Mailjet offer email analytics to help you measure the performance of your internal company emails with valuable stats.

 However, quantitative tracking only reveals a portion of your true email engagement situation.
 Give your employees the ability to respond to surveys, leave anonymous feedback and emoji reactions, and RSVP to events.

 Email tracking helps you pin down your best content and quantify the success of your internal emails to stakeholders.

 Whether you’re building an email for 500 employees or 50,000 employees, you need your content to look and perform its best.